Which trends offer opportunities on the European coffee market?

 Retailers in northern and western Europe are expanding their assortments of single-serve methods (such as coffee pods and capsules).
 This market is dominated by Nespresso (25% of European market in 2015).

-The ease-of-use of these products, good marketing and the wide variety of flavours have contributed to an increase in their popularity.
-For example, sales of fresh ground coffee pods in the United Kingdom increased significantly in 2016.
+The ease-of-use of these products, their good marketing and the wide variety of flavours available have contributed to an increase in their popularity.
 The market for pods and capsules also opens space for the popularisation of speciality coffees of different origins and flavours.

 However, coffee pods and capsules have developed a negative image due to their potential environmental impact.
+The same applies to plastic straws and disposable coffee cups.
 This has led to different initiatives around Europe.
 For example, the city of Hamburg banned coffee pads and other disposable coffee products from its local governmental buildings in the beginning of 2015.
 This was to reduce the environmental waste of the local government.

 - Try to identify European roasters who manufacture private label packaging of pods or capsules and try to supply green coffee to them.
 You can read our study on how to find buyers on the European coffee market for more information.